Youngtechie/Rebus-Puzzles_webpage/README.md

 :bulb: Those commas ',' in the format above are very important.

+Note: In your rebus `pattern`,
+-You can add some html tag to design your pattern.
+-You can't add images.
-Note: In your rebus `pattern`, if you want to include emojis.
+-If you want to include emojis.
 You can get the full list of html emojis at [HTML Emojis](https://www.w3schools.com/charsets/ref_emoji.asp) then use them these ways;

-- If you are using the `dec code` of your preferred emoji, write the `dec code` in this format into the pattern (`&#the-dec-code`)
+  -- If you are using the `dec code` of your preferred emoji, write the `dec code` in this format into the pattern (`&#the-dec-code`)

-- If you feel like using the `hex code`, write it in this format (`&#xthe-hex-code`)
+  -- If you feel like using the `hex code`, write it in this format (`&#xthe-hex-code`)

 Examples are provided in the `Rebuses.jsx` file.